jumphone/SPRINT/README.md

 # News

+Jun.
+2019, new feature (>=0.1.8) is only on Github, please do not use "pip install sprint" to install the latest SPRINT.

-0.1.8 - "annotate" updated
+Nov.
+2018, 0.1.8 - "annotate" updated

-0.1.7 - first version on github
+Feb.
+2018, 0.1.7 - first version on github

 # Reference:
 Feng Zhang, Yulan Lu, Sijia Yan, Qinghe Xing, Weidong Tian; SPRINT: an SNP-free toolkit for identifying RNA editing sites, Bioinformatics, Volume 33, Issue 22, 15 November 2017, Pages 3538–3548, https://doi.org/10.1093/bioinformatics/btx473